 Never stop being open to possibilities.

-Most people slowly box themselves in over time and limit their possibilities until they even begin to embrace and justify the constraints.
-I cannot promise you that life will always work out the way you want it to if you become more vulnerable and less close-minded, but I will guarantee that your options for success and happiness will increase.
-You will also attract more people to your professional and social circle who lift you up rather than hold you back.
-Stay vital and fight the natural tendency to close yourself off and the world WILL respond in kind.
+Most people slowly box themselves in over time and limit their possibilities until they begin to embrace and justify the constraints.
+I can’t promise that being more open-minded and vulnerable will make life better, but it will give you more chances to be happy and successful.
+You will also attract more people to your professional and social circle who will lift you rather than hold you back.

 Related articles